alix-tz/phd/posts/023.md

 Another use of inline classes is to keep track of concepts or specific terms that I could include in a glossary or at least a list of acronyms.
 By keeping track of them directly in the text, I can automate the generation of these sections.
 Some might say that this is the kind of thing I could do with [TEI XML](https://tei-c.org/release/doc/tei-p5-doc/en/html/index.html)- I agree, since this is semantic annotation.
 But as I said, I wanted a lightweight syntax, and I really like Markdown.

+***EDIT from June 20, 2025:** I feel the need to add a precision a few months after this original post: while I did like my set up with Markdown and Quarto to get started on writing my dissertation, I eventually switched to the good old LaTeX.
+Quarto/Markdown simply lacked too many features for what I wanted to do.*

+*Part of the problem came from the fact that custom annotations that turn into spans with custom classes during a Markdown-to-HTML transformation scenario were not converted into anything in LaTeX and were therefor lost.
+For example, I would have needed to manage the glossary and acronym handler afterwards, only once I was done with Markdown and fully switched to LaTeX.
+Rather than writing my own preprocessing script to find a solution to this problem (as far as I could see, pandoc does not offer any option to map markdown spans to custom LaTeX commands), I figured swithing to writing in LaTeX directly made more sense: there was no point in pushing too far the complications.*

+*Also, I really wanted to be able to use the `todo` package from LaTeX to keep track of feedback, side notes and questions I had for myself while writing.
+With this package, they are visible in the PDF output, which is useful also when I share my text with other people.*

+*Lastly, Roch Delanney greatly facilitated this switch by sharing his LaTeX template with me.
+It was easy to start from the setup he created with Robert Alessi and to add my own configuration and customization.
+Their template was much more pure than templates that can be found on Overleaf, on top of being very well documented.
+It was great to keep things simple: I don't import any package that I don't actually need.*